open-mmlab/mmpretrain/docs/en/tutorials/backbone.md

 # Tutorial 0: Build Backbones

-In the neural network, the backbone network is an important way to extract features.
-In tasks such as classification, detection, segmentation, video understanding and etc., the backbone network is an essential component.
+In the neural networks, the backbone is an important way to extract features.
+In tasks such as classification, detection, segmentation, video understanding and etc., the backbones are essential component.
 Since image feature extraction is more general for various visual tasks, it can "borrow" the backbone network and corresponding model weights pre-trained in classification tasks.
-What's more the classification task is relatively simple, the huge ImageNet dataset can be used for pre-training, and further training the detection network on this basis can not only improve the convergence speed of the model, but also improve the accuracy.
+What's more? the classification task is relatively simple, the huge ImageNet dataset can be used for pre-training, and further training the detection network on this basis can not only improve the convergence speed of the model, but also improve the accuracy.

-In the OpenMMLab project, MMClassification not only acts as a toolbox and benchmark for classification tasks, but also a backbone network library.
-This document mainly describes how to use these backbone networks.
-Part of the code in the document can only be run after configuring the required environment.
+In the OpenMMLab project, MMClassification not only acts as a toolbox and benchmark for classification tasks, but also a **backbone library**.
+This document mainly describes how to build these backbones in MMClassification.
+All the code in the document can only be run after configuring the required environment.
 For details, see [Installation](https://mmclassification.readthedocs.io/en/latest/install.html).

 <!-- TOC -->